Don’t worry – the IRS doesn’t want to tax every last cent you earn.

 For the 2016 tax year, the standard deduction for a single filer under the age of 65 can automatically deduct $6,300 from their taxable income, and a married couple filing jointly can deduct $12,600 ($6,300 married filing separately).

-But, depending on your finances, you may be able to lower your tax burden even further if you itemize deductions.
+But, depending on your finances, you may lower your tax burden even further if you itemize deductions.

 Written into the tax code are allowances for all kinds of deductible expenses.

-When you choose to itemize deductions on your federal income tax return (the famous 1040), you attempt to claim legal deductions that add up to more than the standard deduction, giving you a bigger refund (or a smaller amount to pay).
+When you choose to itemize deductions on your federal income tax return (the famous Form 1040), you attempt to claim legal deductions that add up to more than the standard deduction This is done in hopes that you get a bigger refund or have a smaller tax bill.

-This requires careful financial recordkeeping and a close reading of the tax rules, but it can pay off come April 15.
+But, before you jump into itemizing your deductions, keep in mind it requires careful financial record-keeping and a close reading of the tax rules.
+However, going this route can pay off come April 18.

-This is a real benefit for homeowners whose monthly mortgage checks include huge chunks of interest.
-By itemizing deductions, you can deduct 100% of the mortgage interest you’ve paid.
+This is a great benefit for homeowners whose monthly mortgage checks include huge chunks of interest.
+By itemizing deductions, you can deduct 100 percent of the mortgage interest you paid.